“Plates for the table 3, ready!” “How man minutes for the table 5?” “Hurry up for the table 7!!”

 Besides survival element of cooking, it is an art and creation which inspires people with their looks (first we eat food with eyes), and it involves creativity (mixing different things to make one dish).

-There are also different environment in terms of cooking: cooking at home, at school (for those who want to become a chef with certificate), at restaurant (most people are in the side of eating in the fancy dining floor, instead of the kitchen, which can be quite busy war-zone where everyone run, shouts and even through things to colleagues).
-In this blog entry, I will mainly focus on cooking in the restaurant, which involves the following different process
+There are also different environment in terms of cooking: cooking at home, at school (for those who want to become a chef with certificate), at restaurant (most people know one side of it ー eating in the fancy dining floor, instead of the kitchen, which can be quite busy war-zone where everyone runs, shouts and even throw things to colleagues, yes, including myself).
+Among those, I will focus on cooking in the restaurant in this post, which involves the following different process

 - Preparation (knowledge and skill, speediness and judgement)